 Findings / Key Insights

-- Only 20% of respondents indicated they only traveled solo in the last 12 months, up from 22% in 2021.
+- Only 28% of respondents indicated they only traveled solo in the last 12 months, up from 22% in 2021.

 Findings / Key Insights